Abhyush15/Pacman_clone/README.md

 # Pacman_clone
-A clone of Pacman in python
+A clone of Pacman in Visual Basic.net.

 ## Description:
 A simple game of Pacman designed in Visual Basic 6.0 containing two ghosts.